EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 ![Image](https://raw.githubusercontent.com/EleanaGrimshaw/unity-basic-training/master/Image%20Links/public%20variables.JPG)

 * #### step 3 - Create a method to generate cubes
-As seen in our previous example, it is useful and tidy to enclose peices of code responsible for performing a certain action in methods.
-This time, we will create a method that will be responsible to spawn a number of cubes in random locations within the given bounds.
+As seen in the previous example, it is useful and tidy to enclose pieces of code responsible for performing certain actions in methods.
+In this case, we will create a method that will be responsible to spawn a number of cubes in random locations within the given bounds.
 Let's call this method "GenerateRandomCubes".

+Because we will generate a number of cubes (=cube_count), we will need to write a **[for loop](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/for)**.
+Essentially